Volunteering and Service Learning at Urban Roots

 In the spring, summer, and fall help restore our local parks by removing invasive species (like garlic mustard and buckthorn), planting trees and native flowers/grasses, collecting native seed, engaging in citizen science, and cleaning our parks of trash and debris.
 The parks that we focus on include Rivoli Bluffs Farm and Restoration Site, Trout Brook Nature Sanctuary, and Pig’s Eye Regional Park.

-Group Volunteer Shifts
+Individual Volunteer Shifts

 FAQs